 ARE 5.0 Practice Exams

-Having lots of practice questions is fundamental to studying for the ARE.
-NCARB is testing your ability to answer questions and nothing else.
+Having lots of practice exam questions is fundamental to studying for the ARE.
+The National Council of Architectural Registration Board (NCARB) is testing your ability to answer questions and nothing else.
 It takes time and practice learning how to answer ARE questions.

 Here are a couple of quick tips when it comes to using practice questions.

-1.Use LOTS of ARE Practice Exams from many different resources and perspectives.
+1.Use LOTS of ARE exam questions from many different resources and perspectives.
 None of them are perfect, so don’t settle for just one.

 2.It’s a good thing when you get questions wrong; it means you can quickly fix the gaps in your knowledge.
 Make sure you are always asking yourself “Why did I get this question wrong?”